GuruMaps/iOSManual/02-features.md

 ## Navigation {#navigation}

-Galileo Offline Maps gives you the ability to find the best route and get step by step directions for your drive or walk.
+Guru Maps gives you the ability to find the best route and get step by step directions for your drive or walk.

 **Note:** to build a route offline you need to download navigation data first.